-1. SENDCO/Teacher meetings every term to review progress of children with special needs, policy and to highlight any emerging issues.

-2. SENDCO - training or attendance at locality meetings as a minimum to update on latest developments in relation to special needs.

-3. Teaching assistant training - subjects to be agreed termly.

-4. Mid-day supervisor training - subject to be agreed annually.
+- 1. SENDCO/Teacher meetings every term to review progress of pupils with special needs, policy and to highlight any emerging issues. - 2.
+SENDCO training or attendance at locality meetings as a minimum to update on latest developments in relation to special needs. - 3.
+Teaching assistant training subjects to be agreed termly. - 4.
+Lunchtime supervisor training subject to be agreed annually.